techmannih/helper/docs/OVERVIEW.md

 - **`apps/nextjs/tests`:**  Unit and integration tests for the Next.js application and its components.
 - **`apps/nextjs/src/db/schema`:** Contains all database table definitions and relationships using Drizzle ORM.
 Each domain entity (mailboxes, conversations, workflows, etc.) has its own schema file, providing type-safe database interactions.

-### Other Apps

-- **`apps/expo`:** A mobile application built using Expo, providing access to core Helper functionality on mobile devices.
-Shares logic with the Next.js application and consumes the same tRPC API.
-- **`apps/tauri`:** Desktop application built using Tauri, allowing for a native desktop experience.

 ### Packages

 - **`packages/react`:** A React package providing a wrapper and hooks for integrating the Helper chat widget into other applications.